 This is Physician Finance Interview #15, and today’s interviewee (Physician on Fire) needs no introduction.
-While the The Physician Philosopher blog is now officially non-anonymous given the upcoming book that will publish 2/4/2019 (subscribe to the blog to learn how to get a copy free for email subscribers!), POF has continually been one of the biggest sources of encouragement and wisdom for this blog since its anonymous inception in November 2017.
+The Physician Philosopher blog is now officially non-anonymous after The Physician Philosopher’s Guide to Personal Finance was published, POF has continually been one of the biggest sources of encouragement and wisdom for this blog since its anonymous inception in November 2017.

 This is the 15th in a series of Physician Finance Interviews.
 If you’d like to read the other PFI posts, you can find them here.